Taloqan: Recent history

 The mujahideen headquarters of Ahmad Shah Massoud were located in Taloqan during his campaign against the Soviet Army and the Taliban.
-Taloqan was the last major city to fall to the Taliban, on 5 September 2000, after a siege which claimed the lives of hundreds of civilians.
-A bloody capture by the Taliban also triggered a mass exodus in the population, with civilians fleeing towards Imam Sahib and the Panjshir Valley.
-Northern Alliance soldiers managed to stop the Taliban advance to the north and to the east of the city, but weren't able to retake it.
-Taloqan was liberated in November 2001 by Northern Alliance soldiers following the United States invasion of Afghanistan.
+On 5 September 2000, Taloqan became the last major city to fall to the Taliban, after a siege which claimed the lives of hundreds of civilians.
+The capture of the city by the Taliban also triggered a mass exodus in the population, with civilians fleeing towards Imam Sahib and the Panjshir Valley.
+Northern Alliance forces managed to stop the Taliban advance to the north and to the east of the city, but were not able to retake it.
+Taloqan was liberated in November 2001 by forces of the Northern Alliance following the United States invasion of Afghanistan.

 The city was attacked during the 2021 Taliban offensive (which coincided with the withdrawal of United States troops).

-On May 2, 2021, PiramQul Ziayi, the most influential anti-Taliban figure in Takhar, was assassinated in Rustaq district.
+On May 2, 2021, Piram Qul, a close aide to Abdul Rashid Dostum and one of the most influential anti-Taliban figures in Takhar, was killed in Rustaq District.

-Following the fall of several districts of Takhar to the Taliban, on June 20, 2021, a group of Takhar elders including Mohibullah Noori, one of Takhar elders, and Ashraf Ani, a member of Parliament, announced at a press conference in Kabul that they will send a group to mobilize people resistant in support of security forces in Takhar.
-Mohibullah Noori led the group, which entered the Taloqan City on June 26, 2021 and united the Takhar commanders to resist against Taliban.
+Following the fall of several districts of Takhar to the Taliban, on June 20, 2021, a group of Takhar elders including Mohibullah Noori and Ashraf Ani announced at a press conference in Kabul that they will send a group to mobilize people resistant in support of Afghan security forces in Takhar.
+Mohibullah Noori led the group, which entered Taloqan on 26 June 2021 and united the Takhar commanders to resist against the Taliban.

 The Taliban tried to take the city in July 2021, however the attack was repulsed.
 Later, during Taliban offensive Haji Agha Gol Qatghani was killed and Khair Mohammad Teymour injured and all forces, including provincial officials, retreated to the Versaj district.
-Taloqan was captured by the Taliban on 8 August 2021.
+Taloqan was eventually captured by the Taliban on 8 August 2021.